mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 -3713,222607,-3432,30
 ~~~

 Opening this file in Excel you will likely get an error message - not all the lines could be loaded.
+If you try to list the content of the file (cat) without using 'head' your terminal will become unresponsive.
+In that case use the 'close' cross-icon in the upper right hand corner and login again to a new session using the same user name.

 Arbitrarily lets look at a subset of the lines.
 All the lines that end with '50'.
 Because there might be a lot of those lets filter the output of grep with 'head' to only the first couple of lines.
 This filtering is done by using the pipe (|)-character.
 ~~~